Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 ## Example

-Here are the steps to create a new user and restrict the access only to `TrafficPermission` for backend service.

 {% navtabs %}
 {% navtab "targetRef" selectors %}
+Here are the steps to create a new user and restrict the access only to `MeshTrafficPermission` for backend service.

 {% navtabs %}
 {% navtab Kubernetes %}